Protected Areas

 Hatfield Lake (85.0 km)

-Access #1: For road-side viewing, head west from Bashaw on Highway 605.
-Continue 3.4 km until the highway divides Hatfield lake into two.
-NOTE: Do not leave vehicles unattended on the highway.
+Access: Head west from Bashaw on Highway 605 for 3.4 km until it divides Hatfield Lake, or turn south onto Range Road 220 and park along the ditch.
+Do not leave vehicles unattended on the highway.

 Partners: DUC